 Cheddi Jagan?!
-France’s foremost Churchill historian, Professor Antoine Capet of the University of Rouen, offers a brand new Fake Churchill Calumny.
+France’s foremost Churchill historian, Professor Antoine Capet of the University of Rouen, sends along a brand new Fake Churchill Calumny.
 (If the FCC didn’t have copyright, I’d register the initials.)

-This one is from entities called “Crimes of Britain” and the “Malcolm X Movement.”
+This one is from those fair and balanced entities, “Crimes of Britain” and the “Malcolm X Movement.”
 In the background, snidely, they play “Land of Hope and Glory.”
-It takes only 57 seconds to recite all the long-disproven, shopworn Churchill sins*—plus one new one: “Churchill ousted democratically elected Cheddi Jagan in British Guiana, 1953.”
+It takes only 57 seconds to recite seven* long-disproven, shopworn Churchill sins—plus one new one: “Churchill ousted democratically elected Cheddi Jagan in British Guiana, 1953.”
 Congratulations.
 That’s really original!

 Case for the defense: “If we allow our monuments and statues and place-names to be torn down because of our present-day views, and claims of people being offended by our built environment that has been around for decades and sometimes centuries, it speaks to a pathetic lack of confidence in ourselves as a nation.
 We are on the way to a society of competing victimhoods, atomized and balkanized into smaller and smaller communities, which ironically enough is something racists want too.” —Andrew Roberts